LGBTQ rights in Malaysia: Penal Code

 Section 377A of the Penal Code, under the heading "Carnal intercourse against the order of nature", criminalise the act of anal sex or oral sex between two consensual persons, for which the punishment are up to 20 years imprisonment and whipping.
 This section is also generally referred to as the "anti-gay law" or "sodomy law" of Malaysia, although it is gender-neutral and does not discern between genders or sexual orientations of the person involved.

 Section 377C of the Penal Code also punishes non-consensual or forced anal sex or oral sex between two persons, for which the punishment is minimum 5 years imprisonment to maximum 20 years imprisonment, and also whipping.

 Lesbian sex is not specifically criminalised under the Penal Code or any other federal law, but some groups have fear it may fall under Section 377D, which criminalise "act of gross indecency with another person", for which the punishment is up to 2 years imprisonment.
 However, what constitute "act of gross indecency" is unclear and undefined by the Penal Code itself, and past court cases have indicated that it is left for the court to decide or based on "morals of the general public".

+[...] s.
+377D of the Penal Code deals with any act of gross indecency involving any person, and it can be between male persons, between female persons, or between male and female persons.
+As to what act constitutes indecency or gross indecency, the legislature itself has seen it fit not to give it a definition, but has left it entirely to the court to determine.
+It is not possible to define what is indecent or grossly indecent act.
+As the High Court judge in this case had stated in his judgment - "Every person may have a different view of what is indecent.
+Our individual perception of what is indecent depends upon our upbringing, which includes religious, cultural and family values." [...]